ZacGladman/ZacGladman/README.md

 ## About me

-Hi, I'm Zac, and for the past ~four months, I have been intensively studying software engineering.
+Hi, I'm Zac, and for the past six months, I have been intensively studying software engineering.

 I have experience building full stack apps, both individually and by paired programming.
 Some examples of my work are the following: